| We hope

 purpose.
 They are padded to protect your equipment in transit

 and work extremely well when moving around a lot.
+We prefer to take our hand luggage just in case our checked baggage doesn't arrive.

 Much of this is common sense but